GoogleCloudPlatform/cloud-build-notifiers/http/README.md

 This notifier expects the following fields in the `delivery` map to be set:

-- `url`: The HTTP endpoint to which `PUT` requests will be sent.
+- `url`: The HTTP endpoint to which `POST` requests will be sent.
 No sort of authentication is expected or used.